-The total OPEB liability was determined by an actuarial valuation as of January 1, 2021, using the following actuarial assumptions, applied to all parties included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of January 1, 2023, using the following actuarial assumptions, applied to all parties included in the measurement, unless otherwise specified:

-Inflation 3.00% Salary increases 4.00% per annum, average, including inflation Investment rate of return 6.75%, net of expenses, including inflation Mortality PubS-2010 (Fire/Police) and PubG-2010 (non-uniformed employees) head-count weighted mortality tables, including rates for disabled retirees; rates projected generationally using Scale MP-2021 to reflect mortality improvement
+Inflation 3.00% Salary increases Investment rate of return 4.00% per annum, average, including inflation 6.75%, net of expenses, including inflation Mortality PubS-2010 (Fire/Police) and PubG-2010 (non-uniformed employees) head-count weighted mortality tables, including rates for disabled retirees; rates projected generationally using Scale MP- 2021 to reflect mortality improvement

-Update procedures were used to roll forward the total OPEB liability to the OPEB plan's fiscal year-end.
+Update procedures were used to roll forward the total OPEB liability to the OPEB plan's fiscal yearend.
 There has not been an experience study performed for the OPEB Plan.